-When it comes to weight loss, and also to weight maintenance, there are 3 things that we are in control of 99% of the time: the WHAT, the HOW MUCH and the WHEN we eat.
+When it comes to weight loss, and also to weight maintenance, there are 3 things that we are in control of 99% of the time: WHAT, HOW MUCH and WHEN we eat.

 As I discuss in the office, I want you to visualize a three-legged wooden stool.
 I want you to pretend that written on each leg is WHAT to eat, HOW MUCH to eat and WHEN to eat.

-Let’s talk about Leg #1: the WHAT to eat.
+Let’s talk about Leg #1: WHAT to eat.

 Skipping over Leg #2 for a minute . . .
 Leg #3 of the three-legged stool is WHEN.

 It is very important to make sure you not let more than 3 hours go by without eating something.
 Whether losing weight, stabilizing weight, or someone who has no weight to lose at all, eating every 3 hours (as well as staying properly hydrated with water) is what assures that you’ll always have a log in your stomach . . . something for your body to burn all day.
 Again, if you visualize throwing a log into your fireplace at home, say, 8am . . . by about 10:30 or 11, that 8am log is almost all burned out and the fire is very low.
 But, if you throw another log or two into the fireplace before it’s completely out, the fire rises again.
 Same with your stomach.
 Therefore, when you’re away from home, and barring an extraordinary circumstance, it is almost never impossible to get something into your mouth at least every 3 hours.
 Based on your schedule and what time you’re supposed to be where, you can pack a piece of fruit or two in your bag; or a 1 cup serving of mini carrots in a little plastic bag; or 1 or 2 small low-fat cheese sticks or a yogurt, etc. and so forth . . . the point being . . . you can control the second leg of the stool — WHEN you will eat.